Management and Security

 - File scan (Real-time protection): Enables file scanning so that files on managed devices are periodically scanned for viruses and malware.
 The default is enabled.

-- Application behavior monitoring: Enables real-time behavioral scanning, which monitors application behavior for suspicious activity.
+- Application behavior monitoring (Windows only): Enables real-time behavioral scanning, which monitors application behavior for suspicious activity.
 The default is enabled.

-- Allow user to scan CD/DVD/USB media: Allows users to scan these media types.
+- Allow user to scan CD/DVD/USB media (Windows only): Allows users to scan these media types.
 The default is enabled.

 - Exclusions: You can exclude files, folders, and file extensions from realtime scans and on-demand virus scans.
 Select the tab for the scan type you want to modify, and click Add, Edit, or Delete, depending on the action you want.
 Click Insert variable if you want to use a system path variable in the object's path.